sklintyg/intygstjanst/devops/openshift/INSTALL.md

 Note: Other properties might be used to define a `<value>`.
 As an example is the path to certificates indicated by the `CERTIFICATE_FOLDER` property and the truststore file might be defined like:

-	NTJP_WS_TRUSTSTORE_FILE: ${CERTIFICATE_FOLDER}/truststore.jks
+	NTJP_WS_TRUSTSTORE_FILE: ${certificate.folder}//truststore-ntjp.jks

 The _&lt;env>/config/recipients.json_ file may need to be updated with any new intyg recipients.

 ##### 2.4.1 Redis Sentinel Configuration

 Redis sentinel needs at least three URL:s passed in order to work correctly.
-These are specified in the _redis.host_ and _redis.port_ properties respectively:
+These are specified in the `REDIS_SERVICE_HOST` and `REDIS_SERVICE_PORT` variables respectively:

-    redis.host=host1;host2;host3
+    REDIS_SERVICE_HOST: "host1;host2;host3"
-    redis.port=26379;26379;26379
+    REDIS_SERVICE_PORT: "26379;26379;26379"

 ### 2.5 Prepare Certificates

-The `<env>` placeholder shall be substituted with the actual name of the environment such as `stage` or `prod`.
+The `<env>` placeholder might be substituted with the actual name of the environment such as `stage` or `prod`.

 Staging and Prod certificates are **never** committed to git.
 However, you may temporarily copy them to _&lt;env>/certifikat_ in order to install/update them.
 Typically, certificates have probably been installed separately.
 The important thing is that the deployment template **requires** a secret named: `intygstjanst-<env>-certifikat` to be available in the OpenShift project.
-It will be mounted to _/opt/intygstjanst-<env>/certifikat_ in the container file system.
+It will be mounted to _/opt/intygstjanst[-<env>]/certifikat_ in the container file system.

 ### 2.6 Creating Config and Secrets

 If you've finished updating the files above, it's now time to use **oc** to install them into OpenShift.
 All commands must be executed from the same folder as this markdown file, i.e. _/intygstjanst/devops/openshift_